Skip to main content

 42nd Street between 5th Avenue and 6th Avenue, Manhattan, New York City, NY, 10018

-Bryant Park, off bustling 42nd Street in Manhattan, encompasses nearly 10 acres (four hectares) of green space in the middle of the city.
-Visitors will find historic monuments, benches, blooming flowers, and kiosks with vendors offering coffee and snacks.
-Whether you play a game of chess or nap on the grass, Bryant Park is a relaxing stop in Midtown.
+Bryant Park, off bustling 42nd Street in Manhattan, encompasses nearly 10 acres (4 hectares) of green space in the middle of the city.
+Visitors will find historic monuments, benches, blooming flowers, and kiosks with vendors selling coffee and snacks.
+Whether you play a game of chess or take a nap on the grass, the park offers a fun and relaxing Midtown reprieve just blocks from Times Square.

 The Basics